 Manual J gives detailed instructions and charts to determine the amount of heat that a home loses on a cold winter day, or the amount of heat it gains during the hottest part of summer.
 Performing such a calculation requires a manual because of the many factors involved.
 For example, heat loss or gain is influenced by:

 - The number of people in the house

 - The direction the windows face

 Manual J explains how to calculate the way that each of those variables affect the amount of heating or air conditioning required.
 With an accurate calculation, the HVAC contractor can recommend the right furnace or air conditioner to install.
 In doing so, the contractor will be saving you money, both today (by not spending extra on a system that’s unnecessarily large) and throughout the life of the system (by minimizing energy costs and future repair bills).

 If you live in the Metro-East area and need new HVAC equipment installed, please contact the Manual J experts at Ernst Heating & Cooling.
 We’ll make sure you get a system that’s the perfect fit for your home.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about Manual J and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about Manual J and other HVAC topics, visit our blog.